xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SERIES.AXES**(axis)

-Axis    is a number specifying on which axis to plot the data series: use 1 for primary axis, 2 for secondary axis.
+Axis&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying on which axis to plot the data series: use 1 for primary axis, 2 for secondary axis.

 Return to [top](#Q)